Texas congressman joins GOP race for attorney general

 Gohmert is also a strong Trump supporter.
 He said in a video posted to Twitter that he backs many of the cases brought by Paxton’s office but that if elected he “will not wait to be my busiest until after there’s some bad press about legal improprieties.”

 Also running in the Republican primary are Texas Land Commissioner George P. Bush, the son of former Florida Gov. Jeb Bush and grandson of former President George H.W.
-Bush; ex-state Supreme Court Justice Eva Guzman; and state Rep. Matt Krause of Fort Worth.
+Bush and ex-state Supreme Court Justice Eva Guzman.

+State Rep. Matt Krause, who had earlier joined the primary, dropped out of the race late Monday and said he would instead run for Tarrant County district attorney.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.